-It is very important that you are aware that hunting is allowed in the national forests at certain times of the year.
+It is very important that you are aware that hunting is allowed in the national forest game lands at certain times of the year.
 You should wear blaze orange during these times!!
-You can pick up a vest cheap at WalMart or other stores.
+You can pick up a vest or hat cheap at WalMart or other stores.
 Please check the ncwildlife.org site for a complete hunting schedule.
-The main ones you should be concerned with are bear and deer season in the fall and turkey season in the spring.
+The main seasons you should be concerned with are bear and deer season in the fall and turkey season in the spring.
 You are probably safe in the most popular and visited areas of the forests, but why take a chance??
 In the 2008 fall season, a man was shot and killed when hunters mistook him for a deer.
 There was also another accidental death in 2014 and numerous other non-fatal accidents over the years.
 The vast majority of hunters are careful and they have just as much right to be in the forests as hikers do.
 You are also close to the Blue Ridge Parkway when in this area, and during bear season you'll likely see hunters along the Parkway.
 Don't freak out!
 They are allowed to track their dogs from the Parkway, but not allowed to hunt and they also have to follow other strict rules.There are numerous other trails in the forest that don't pass by waterfalls and are not included on this site.
 In 2015, my wife (Cindy Lemon) published the first in what will be a series of books (both ebook and paperback) describing various day hikes in the Southern Appalachian mountains.
 The first book - Southern Appalachian Day Hikes, Pisgah Ranger District - can be purchased through Amazon, Barnes and Noble or Lulu (the link to her Amazon book is here).
 The book includes family friendly waterfall hikes, and other hikes not on my site including hikes with views, wildflowers, and other goodies.
 The paperback edition can be purchased at The Hub and also at the Pisgah visitor center.
 She also recently completed the second edition of the series - Blue Ridge Parkway Edition - and it can also be purchased at these locations and online.

-Twin Falls on Henry Branch - these are off of FR477 which turns off Hwy 276 north of the visitor's center - very nice hike but a lot of fallen timber in the falls - this area is also good for spring wildflowers in April
+Twin Falls on Henry Branch - these are off of FR477 which turns off US276 north of the visitor's center - very nice hike but a lot of fallen timber in the falls - this area is also good for spring wildflowers in April

 Looking Glass Falls - perhaps the most photographed falls in the area - it's right next to the road and handicap viewable.